cider-ci/cider-ci_documentation-source/source/installation/setup_and_deploy.md

 the server.
 The server dispatches via HTTPS during normal operation.
 There is also a pull only mode.
 More to this later.

-**Make sure that all of the depicted connections are possible and actually work in your environment.**
+**Make sure that all of the depicted connections are possible and actually do work in your environment.**

   [WinRM]: https://msdn.microsoft.com/en-us/library/aa384426(v=vs.85).aspx